 ACCC Australian Competition and Consumer Commission.
 ACCC is the lead regulator for the CDR regime.
 CDS Consumer Data Standards, technical advisor to the Data Standards Body.
 Accreditation The status provided to an organisation that has met the requirements to become an accredited data recipient.
 Consent Technically used to refer to when a consumer agrees to share their CDR data with an accredited data recipient for a specific purpose (i.e. collect and use); technically distinguished from the final affirmative action (i.e. 'authorise') in the Consent Flow.
-Consent is also used as a term in consumer-facing interactions to refer to sharing arrangements.
+Consent is also used as a term in consumer-facing interactions to refer to data sharing arrangements.
 Authenticate When a consumer verifies themselves with a data holder.
-Consumer An individual or business that uses CDR to establish a sharing arrangement.
-Authorise The act of a consumer consenting to the disclosure of CDR data by a data holder.
+Consumer An individual or business that uses CDR to establish a data sharing arrangement.
+Authorise A consumer confirming to the disclosure of their CDR data from a data holder.
 Consumer journey The stages a consumer moves through to establish a sharing arrangement.
-These include: pre-consent, consent, authenticate, authorise, and post-consent.
-CDR Consumer Data Right сх The consumer experience (CX) that end users will have as they interact with the Consent Model and the CDR ecosystem.
+These include: pre-consent, consent, authorise, post-consent, manage, and withdraw.
+CDR Consumer Data Right СХ The consumer experience (CX) that end users will have as they interact with the Consent Model and the CDR ecosystem.
 CDR logo Official Consumer Data Right branding to be provided by ACCC Data cluster The term used to refer to a grouping of data.
 'Data cluster language' refers to the name of each group.
 See the Data Language Standards for examples.
 CDR rules Rules defined by ACCC outlining how the consumer data right works.
 Data holder An organisation that holds a consumer's data.
 Data recipient An organisation that requests data (on behalf of a consumer) to provide a specific product or service.